 So how exactly does blood do these things?
 How is it made, and what's in it?
 How does blood clot?
 It's time to learn a little about the mysterious, life-sustaining fluid called blood.

 Two types of blood vessels carry blood throughout our bodies: The arteries carry oxygenated blood (blood that has received oxygen from the lungs) from the heart to the rest of the body.
-The blood then travels through the veins back to the heart and lungs, where it receives more oxygen.
+The blood then travels through the veins back to the heart and lungs, so it can receive more oxygen to be sent back to the body via the arteries.
 As the heart beats, you can feel blood traveling through the body at your pulse points — like the neck and the wrist — where large, blood-filled arteries run close to the surface of the skin.

 The blood that flows through this network of veins and arteries is called whole blood.
 Whole blood contains three types of blood cells: